 Obviously docs and spreadsheets because that’s a lot of what you do as a product manager is setting strategy, present strategy, and then analysis.
 So that’s another big thing.

-Actually I spend more time managing, and less time in sketch, but earlier on [in my career] tools that where you can quickly mock things up.
+Actually, I spend more time managing, and less time in sketch, but earlier on [in my career] tools where you can quickly mock things up.
 I used Balsamic, but I think at some point I switched to sketch.

 That’s a wrap for this episode of the Product Podcast, join us next time for a fresh batch of insightful product perspectives!